musman-uk/portfolio/workflow-process/portfolio-backup-strategy/README.md

 ## 📑 Overview
 This process captures the design and implementation of a backup strategy for my portfolio repository.
 The original setup relied solely on the public GitHub repository, which meant there was no redundancy if something went wrong.
 While functional, it left the portfolio vulnerable to data loss, outages, or accidental deletion.

 The backup strategy introduces a private GitHub mirror and a OneDrive synced local copy.
-Together, these layers create a system that is more resilient, secure, and transparent.
+Together, these layers create a system that is more resilient, secure, and clear.
 The portfolio is no longer just a single point of truth but a distributed, multi layered workflow that reflects principles of reliability and maintainability.

 ---